The Ultimate Holiday Fun Guide in Phoenix With Kids: Santa Edition

 - Assume kids are always listening

-- Pay attention to details and make sure you did the same as last year.
-Don’t use anything from your house for last minute gifts.
+- Pay attention to details and make sure you do the same as last year.
+Don’t use anything from your house for last-minute gifts.

 - Assemble presents so they are ready to play with Christmas morning..
 Why does Santa have so many elves after all?

 - Be sure to spare no expense on visiting Santa.

 - Get gifts that they wouldn’t think are from you.
 You don’t normally let your kids play video games?
 Why not make that new one he has been asking about from Santa.

 - Footpaths from Santa coming out of your chimney.

 - Assume your kids are light sleepers.
 Be sure loud wrapping and building of toys is done ahead of time.
 Maybe add a little white noise or turn on a fan when sneaking them over from your neighbors.